watreh/audacity/SRS.md

 **2.1 User Needs**

-Users of Audacity require software that is both powerful and easy to use, with capabilities ranging from basic recording to advanced audio manipulation.
+Users of Audacity require software that is both powerful and easy to use with capabilities ranging from basic recording to advanced audio manipulation.
 Key needs include:

 A user-friendly interface that simplifies complex editing tasks.

-A broad array of editing features and effects to cater to various audio projects.
+A wide range of editing features and effects to handle different audio projects.

+Efficient performance for quick editing and processing.

 Accessibility features to ensure usability by individuals with disabilities.

-Efficient performance for quick editing and processing.

-Users of Audacity require software that is both powerful and easy to use, with capabilities ranging from basic recording to advanced audio manipulation.
-They need a user-friendly interface that simplifies complex editing tasks and a broad array of editing features and effects to cater to various audio projects.
-Accessibility features are also important to ensure usability by individuals with disabilities, along with efficient performance for quick editing and processing.
+Software requirements are not limited to the listed key needs, but they are basic and most important requirements.
+Users intended to perform audio manipulations often look for powerful, but simple software that will allow them to record, trim, speed up or slow down, reverb audio tracks.
+Audacity is not limited to these functionalities.
+Moreover it provides many more tools to manipulate tracks.
+Considering the opportunity to install third-party plugins, the number of functionalities increases drastically.

 **2.2 Assumptions and Dependencies**

 It is assumed that users have a basic understanding of audio editing concepts.

-The software's performance is dependent on the user's hardware capabilities.
+The software's performance is dependent on the user's hardware capabilities and limitations.

-Cross-platform functionality assumes compatibility with standard operating systems: Windows, macOS, and Linux.
+Cross-platform functionality assumes compatibility with standard operating systems such as Windows, macOS, and Linux.

 ### 3. System Features and Requirements